polymathrobotics/socketcan_adapter/socketcan_adapter/README.md

 # socketcan_adapter

-A pure C++ SocketCAN driver library for Linux-based systems.
+A C++ SocketCAN driver library for Linux-based systems.
 This library provides a high-level interface to Linux SocketCAN without any ROS dependencies.

-## Features

-- Pure C++ implementation with no ROS runtime dependencies
-- Thread-safe CAN frame transmission and reception
-- Configurable filters and error masks
-- Callback-based asynchronous processing
-- Comprehensive error handling
-- Support for standard and extended CAN IDs

 ## Classes of Note